What You Need to Know About the Power of NPS Scores in Retail

 Because of that, determining precisely how effective your business is at making customers happy is of paramount importance.
 More often than not, brands have a tendency to overestimate just how pleased their customers are – leading to mistakes that can be difficult (and costly) to recover from.

 This, in essence, is why the Net Promoter Score is so invaluable.
 It’s more than just a system that allows you to quickly and accurately determine how happy your customers are.
-It’s also a wait to generate vital insight into what it will take to build the kind of successful retail business that is strengthened by genuine relationships with the people you’ve dedicated yourself to serving.
+It’s also a way to generate vital insight into what it will take to build the kind of successful retail business that is strengthened by genuine relationships with the people you’ve dedicated yourself to serving.

 Retail NPS Scores: Breaking Things Down